InMobi

 Coach: Andy Christie

-Spots filled on contract list: 7
+Spots filled on contract list: 4

 Contracted for WBBL|12: Sophie Day, Kim Garth, Marizanne Kapp (South Africa), Meg Lanning, Rhys McKenna, Indigo Noble, Annabel Sutherland

-Off contract: Maisy Gibson, Ella Hayward, Sasha Moloney, Ines McKeon, Georgia Prestwidge, Sophie Reid
+Off contract: Maisy Gibson, Ella Hayward, Sasha Moloney, Ines McKeon, Georgia Prestwidge, Sophie Reid,

 Other WBBL|11 overseas players: Dani Gibson (England), Amy Jones (England), Maia Bouchier (England - ORP)

-Re-signing the trio of Annabel Sutherland, Meg Lanning and Kim Garth was priority No.1 for the Stars heading into the Player Movement Window.
-After returning to the finals off the back of a five-year absence, keeping their core group together was imperitive, with seven players signed there's plenty of room to strengthen with some extra power hitting down the order.
+Re-signing the experienced local trip trio of Annabel Sutherland, Meg Lanning and Kim Garth would have been priority No.1 for the Stars and they have ticked that task off.
+A settled core group can help them build on their performance in WBBL|11, where they returned to the finals after a five-year absence, and they would look to potentially strengthen it with some extra power hitting down the order.

-South Africa allrounder Marizanne Kapp has a year left to run on her contract, while key spinner Sophie Day and Rhys McKenna, who found herself in a new opening role in WBBL|11 are both locked in.
+In more good news, South Africa allrounder Marizanne Kapp has a year left to run on her contract, and key spinner Sophie Day is already locked in.

 Golden run: The best of Lanning in WBBL|11